rogerjdeangelis/utl_combine_pdf_files_and_delete_pages_from_a_pdf_pyPDF_ghostscript/README.md

         x "gswin64c &lonLyn";
         x "cd c:/utl"; * this is my pwd;

-        COMBINE ALL PDS IN A DIRECTORY
+        COMBINE ALL PDFs IN A DIRECTORY

         %utlfkil(d:/pdf/irisGnpCombineGs.pdf); * just in case it exists;
         x "cd c:/pdf";